 You cannot specify an AppleScript as a pre or post clone script, CCC currently only supports running shell scripts.

 CCC does not assume a default shell environment when running your pre or postflight script.
 Not doing so gives users a great deal of flexibility; they can choose to write their scripts in any shell or programming language (e.g. bash, python, perl, ruby, C).
 For CCC to execute a shell script as an application, though, the system needs to know what shell should be used to interpret the script, and that value needs to be defined in your shell script.
 This is done simply by placing a shell interpreter line at the top of the file, e.g.

-CCC's pre and post clone shell scripts are executed as the System Administrator.
-To prevent unauthorized modifications to your shell scripts, you should restrict the ownership and permissions of these scripts and to the folder in which they are contained.
+CCC's pre and post clone shell scripts are executed as the System Administrator (aka "root").
+To prevent unauthorized modifications to your shell scripts, we recommend that you restrict the ownership and permissions of these scripts and to the folder in which they are contained.
 The parent folder and scripts should be writable only by the root user.
 For example, running the following in the Terminal application would secure any shell scripts located in the default location for pre and post clone scripts:

 sudo chown -R root:wheel /Library/Application\ Support/com.bombich.ccc/Scripts

 sudo chmod -R 755 /Library/Application\ Support/com.bombich.ccc/Scripts

 To further enhance the security of your pre and postflight scripts, CCC will require that scripts stored in the default location are owned by the root user and writable only by the root user, and that the Scripts folder itself is also owned and writable only by the root user.
 If a script that resides within the default Scripts folder does not meet these requirements, CCC will refuse to execute that script and the associated task will report an error.